Revised Aug 2023

 We do not transfer your data outside the UK or European Economic Area.

-- Google’s reCAPTCHA Cookies protect our web forms against spam, offensive, inappropriate or objectionable content.
-This helps us to ensure our staff can answer your enquiries as quickly as possible.
-Here are the links for the privacy policy and terms for Google’s reCAPTCHA service.
-You cannot use our web forms without accepting these.
-However, you are most welcome if you prefer during office hours, to contact us by phone on 0118 932 8328 or to come in and see us in person.
+Google’s reCAPTCHA Cookies are used on the booking, contact and request callback pages to protect our forms against spam, offensive, inappropriate or objectionable content.
+This helps ensure our staff can answer your enquiries as quickly as possible.
+Here are the links for Google’s privacy policy and terms.
+The information you submit via our forms will only be transmitted to us when these essential cookies are accepted and Google’s reCAPTCHA service determines that your submission is not spam.
+You are most welcome if you prefer during office hours, to contact us by phone on 0118 932 8328 or to come in and see us in person.

 You can delete cookies at any time from within your browser.
 You can also set preferences before you enter our website to override the set-up that we have configured.
 Deleting or rejecting cookies may impair your experience of our website.

-- No IP addresses are stored because of using Google Fonts.
-We understand that no other privately identifiable data is stored by Google as a result of using Google Fonts.
+• no IP addresses nor other privately identifiable data are stored by Google as a result of using Google Fonts.

-- Connection to Font Awesome can result in temporary storage of personally identifiable data such as IP addresses for optimisation, diagnostics and debugging, security, compilation of aggregate statistics.
+• connections to Font Awesome can result in temporary storage of personally identifiable data such as IP addresses for optimisation, diagnostics and debugging, security and compilation of aggregate statistics.
 We understand that font awesome do not indefinitely store any of your personally identifiable data.

 If you provide us with details of a person who we can contact for a job reference, we may contact that person in connection with your job application.
 We also make other enquiries in relation to the role you are applying for.